zakhap/30m-token/README.md

 ## Features

-- Restricts trading to a 30-minute window each week
+- Restricts trading to configurable time windows (default: 1 minute every 2 minutes for testing)
 - Immutable window parameters set at deployment time
 - Simple and gas-efficient implementation using modulo arithmetic
 - Helpful error messages when users attempt to trade outside the window
 - View functions to check when the next trading window will open
+- ETH/TEST token pool for easy testing with controlled token supply

 ## Hook Implementation